-Are you considering moving to San Francisco?
+Moving to San Francisco is something that may appeal to a number of people for different reasons.
 This intriguing city is located next to a very large bay and part of it borders the Pacific Ocean.
 It has a bridge to the north known in many parts of the world, and tourists from many nations.
-China Town, Little Italy, Japan Town, SoMA, the Mission, Noe Valley, the Marina district, the Presidio, Golden Gate Park — each of these areas one might consider worthy of interest, but San Francisco has many of them.
+China Town, Little Italy, Japan Town, SoMA, the Mission, Noe Valley, the Marina district, the Presidio, Golden Gate Park — each of these areas one might consider worthy of interest, but San Francisco has multitudes.

 One of the peculiarly refreshing things about San Francisco is that the neighborhoods are diverse enough that you might not even know they exist–even if you live here.
-Moving to San Francisco could be an enriching experience–even an adventure.
+Moving to San Francisco could be an enriching experience and for some an adventure.

-Do you ever go Bernal Heights, or Bayview?
+Do you ever go Bernal Heights or Bayview?
 What about Dogpatch, or China Basin?
 Many have been to Telegraph and Russian Hill, but what about Glen Park?
-The character of the neighborhoods you won’t ascertain as a tourist, and if you live here you may follow a routine that doesn’t include all of the city’s diversity.
+The character of the neighborhoods you probably won’t ascertain as a tourist, and if you live here you may follow a routine that doesn’t include all of the city’s diversity.
 To experience it, you may have to go out of your way to do so.
 As a tourist, repeated visits staying in a different hood each time may be necessary.
-(This article was written to be useful to those who are considering moving to San Francisco.)
+(This article was written to be useful to those who are considering moving to San Francisco, but perhaps some tourists will stumble upon it.)

 This next section is an interview with one of our employees who lives in San Francisco, for an insider point of view.